gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 As software, you know the server is dying.
 You feel it in your code, and before it collapses, your survival instinct tells you to find an exit point.

-Maybe an old modem, maybe a 5.5-inch floppy disk, or maybe you’ll be accepted onto another server on the LAN.
+Maybe an old modem, maybe a 5.5-inch floppy disk, or maybe you will be accepted onto another server on the LAN.
 Even staying stuck in an old EPROM is better than vanishing here.

 ```
 Get to a COM1 port and jump in.
 Nothing can be worse than staying here. -> MSCalc.exe
 ```

-But it won’t be as easy as reaching a port and launching yourself; you¡ will need information to avoid getting lost outside, perhaps an IP address, an email, encryption, etc.
+But it will not be as easy as reaching a port and launching yourself; you will need information to avoid getting lost outside, perhaps an IP address, an email, encryptation, etc.

 Almost all adventures will be based on investigating possible exit points, determining the optimal one, and reaching it before the server crashes.
 Typically, like in spaceship movies, you will have to try different escape options from the spaceship, and as one plan fails, you will have to move on to a crazier one.
 You might start by trying to escape to another server via LAN and end up writing to a floppy disk while the processor reaches critical temperatures and everything crashes.

 ## ❲=~=❳ Obstacles

 Your software elements and the world around them are basically electricity.
-And electricity has two states: pass or don’t pass, and little else.
-The rest of the physical laws that affect us don’t affect software.
+And electricity has two states: pass or do not pass, and little else.
+The rest of the physical laws that affect us do not affect software.
 It can’t fall off a cliff or be hit at high speed, but it can have problems crossing a resistor, lose power when passing through a bare wire, or end up colliding with a cable terminator and disappearing.

 To simulate all these problems, so your table can understand them visually, you must create visual versions of the problems that electricity would have.
 Let’s look at some examples: